-- · the amounts involved exceeded or will exceed \$120,000; and - any of our directors, executive officers, holders of more than 5% of our common stock or any immediate family member of any of the foregoing, as defined in Item 404 of Regulation S-K of the Exchange Act and interpreted by the SEC in related guidance (individually, a "related person" and, collectively, the "related persons"), had or will have a direct or indirect material interest.
+- the amounts involved exceeded or will exceed the lesser of \$120,000 or 1% of the average of our total assets at year end for the last two completed fiscal years; and - any of our directors, executive officers, holders of more than 5% of our common stock or any immediate family member of any of the foregoing, as defined in Item 404 of Regulation S-K of the Exchange Act and interpreted by the SEC in related guidance (individually, a "related person" and, collectively, the "related persons"), had or will have a direct or indirect material interest.

-On July 9, 2018, Fumitake Nishi, a former Company employee and the brother-in-law of Robert A. Rucker, the Company's former Interim Chief Executive Officer and President, former member of the Board, and former holder of more than 5% of the Company's common stock, informed the Company he had reacquired a majority of the equity of one of its key vendors, Nanyang Helin Stone Co.
+On July 9, 2018, Fumitake Nishi, a former Company employee and the brother-in-law of Robert A. Rucker, the Company's former Interim Chief Executive Officer and President, former member of the Company's Board of Directors, and former holder of more than 5% of the Company's common stock, informed the Company he had reacquired a majority of the equity of one of its key vendors, Nanyang Helin Stone Co.
 Ltd ("Nanyang").
 Mr. Nishi also has an ownership interest in Tilestyling Co.
 Ltd ("Tile Style"), a vendor from which the Company started acquiring product in 2020.
 Nanyang and Tile Style supply the Company with natural stone products, including hand-crafted mosaics, listellos and other accessories.
-The Company paid \$9.3 million to Nanyang and \$3.5 million to Tile Style in connection with purchases made during the year ended December 31, 2021.
-As of December 31, 2021, there were no amounts payable due to Nanyang or to Tile Style.
+The Company paid \$9.2 million and \$9.3 million to Nanyang in connection with purchases made during the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, the accounts payable due to Nanyang was \$0.4 million.
+As of December 31, 2021, there were no amounts payable due to Nanyang.
+The Company paid \$3.1 million and \$3.5 million to Tile Style was \$0.2 million.
+As of December 31, 2021, there were no amounts payable due to Tile Style.
 Mr. Nishi's employment with the Company was terminated on January 1, 2014 as a result of several violations of the Company's code of business conduct and ethics policy.
 Certain of those violations involved his undisclosed ownership of Nanyang at that time.